 |17.||Sony A77||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the A77 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

 Studio photographers will appreciate that the Sony A77 II (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the SX420 followed on from the Canon SX410.
+Both the SX420 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The SX420 was replaced by the Canon SX430, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Sony A77 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot SX420 IS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Ready to shoot: Comes with a built-in lens, while the A77 II requires a separate lens.